CASE STUDY

 When you engage security and IT as an integral part of your procurement process, you help to ensure the products and services you acquire meet your company’s security and technical requirements—and save some major headaches in the future.
 Here are some guidelines to help you:

 Get security and IT involved right out of the gate to provide input on technical requirements and help you choose the suppliers and products that best meet those requirements.
-This will also help you to address any issues that arise promptly.
+This will not only help you address any issues that arise promptly but also take care of procurement information security.

 “If you want to do it right, you have to engage up front in the contracting and procurement process and get security built into the cake, like the eggs or the flour, as part of the cake, not just something thrown on after baking it,” says Oyler.